jayantapy/Google-Search-Analysis/README.md

 ![](ml_trend.png)

 * We can see that the searches for "Machine Learning" increased since 2017 and the highest searches were done in 2020. <br>
 * In this way, we can analyze the Google Search data.
-Business can use similar techniques to understand what actually people are looking for on Google at a given time
+Business can use similar techniques and increase their revenues by understanding what actually people are looking for on Google at a given time.